Mauritius – General Information

 B-1040 Brussels

-Germany has no embassy in Mauritius, therefore it is responsible:
+Germany does not have an embassy in Mauritius, so the following is responsible:

 Honorary Consul General of the Federal Republic of Germany